MolimoWang/EventManagementSystem/02-analysis/usecases/docs/05-create_venue.md

 ### Sequence Diagram
-#### Incorrect Capacity
-- The organiser or administrator selects the add venue functionality
-- The system displays the add venue page (11-add-venue) page
-- The organiser or administrator enters the details of the venue(Name, Address, Ticket Types(ticketTypeName, number),Contact information (name, phone, email))
-- The system warns the organiser or administrator that the total capacity of the venue does not match the sum of the different types of tickets (Alternative/add_venue-capacity.png)
-- The organiser or administrator clicks OK
-- The system returns to step 2 of the use case

 #### Duplicate Venue
 - The organiser or administrator selects the add venue functionality
-- The system displays the add venue page (11-add-venue) page
+- The system displays the add venue page (26-create_venue.png) page
 - The organiser or administrator enters the details of the venue(Name, Address, Ticket Types(ticketTypeName, number),Contact information (name, phone, email))
 - The displays an error message and prevents saving the duplicate entry(add_venue-duplicate.png).
 - The organiser or administrator clicks OK